Sir Henry Wilson, 1st Baronet: Doctrine

-Accompanied by Colonel Harper, Wilson reconnoitred the likely future theatre of war.
-In August 1908, along with Edward Percival ("Perks"), they explored south of Namur by train and bicycle.
+Accompanied by Colonel George Harper, Wilson reconnoitred the likely future theatre of war.
+In August 1908, along with Edward Perceval ("Perks"), they explored south of Namur by train and bicycle.
 In August 1909, Harper and Wilson travelled from Mons then down the French frontier almost as far as Switzerland.
-In spring 1910, this time by motor car, they travelled from Rotterdam into Germany, then explored the German side of the frontier, noting the new railway lines and "many sidings" which had been built near St Vith and Bitburg (to allow concentration of German troops near the Ardennes).
+In spring 1910, this time by motor car, they travelled from Rotterdam into Germany, then explored the German side of the frontier.

 Wilson privately supported conscription at least as early as 1905.
-He thought Haldane's scheme to merge Militia, Yeomanry and Volunteers into a new Territorial Army of 16 divisions would not be enough to match German training and efficiency.
-He was summoned to see Haldane (March 1909) after an article in the Liberal Westminster Gazette (inspired by Repington, Wilson assumed) claimed that he supported conscription.
-In a lecture to students (November 1909) he did not publicly oppose government policy but hinted that it might not be enough.
-His wife Cecil organised a National Service League meeting that month.
-Wilson successfully (November 1907) lobbied Haldane for an increase in the size of the Staff College in order to provide trained staff officers for the new Territorial Army.
-Haldane agreed an expansion after an inspection in March 1908.
+He thought Haldane's scheme to merge Militia, Yeomanry and Volunteers into a new Territorial Force would not be enough to match German training and efficiency.
+Wilson successfully lobbied Haldane for an increase in the size of the Staff College to provide officers for the new TF.
 During Wilson's tenure the number of instructors rose from 7 to 16 and the number of students from 64 to 100.
 In total, 224 Army and 22 Royal Navy officers studied under him.

 Wilson voted for Parliament for the first time in January 1910 (for the Unionists).
 He recorded that "the lies told by the Radicals from Asquith down are revolting".